 By implementing all four of these ideas — video, free shipping, live chat, and payment options, you will certainly see a massive increase in the number of website visitors who become loyal customers.

 SPECIAL OFFER FROM KLARNA FOR STARTUP FASHION

-StartUp FASHION Members: no transaction fees for the first three months on their Pay Later in Installments product!
+StartUp FASHION Members with U.S. based businesses: no transaction fees for the first three months on their Pay Later in Installments product!
 Login in to the Dashboard for details on how to snag this awesome offer!

 Not a member of StartUp FASHION?If your business is based in the US, Klarna is offering you a reduced fee of 1.99% and $.30 per transaction!
 All you have to do is mention that you were referred to Klarna from StartUp FASHION in the comments section of their contact form when you submit your details.
 And also during any conversation you have with their sales team.